Canfield (solitaire): History

 A 1910 publication of Fry's Magazine edited by C.B.
 Fry confirms that the game is called Demon patience "because the player is so often beaten by the awkward position of a single card which avoids any appearance at the critical period in a perverse manner which at times is quite demoniacal."

-Meanwhile, Demon had travelled to America, where the earliest description of it, published in the 1907 Hoyle's Games, confusingly calls it Klondike, actually the name of a quite different game.
+Meanwhile, Demon had traveled to America, where the earliest description of it, published in the 1907 Hoyle's Games, confusingly calls it Klondike, actually the name of a quite different game.
 The author of Hoyle's Games acknowledges that there are several ways of playing the game but only describes what he speculates is "probably the original form".
 However, it is merely a gambling version of Demon in which "the banker sells a pack of 52 cards for $52, and... agrees to pay $5 for every card the player gets down in the 'top line'".

 How Demon came to be called Canfield in the US is unclear, but it is frequently linked to noted gambler Richard A. Canfield, who, in 1894, took over the Clubhouse in Saratoga Springs, New York.
 Some time after 1900, he encouraged gamblers to "buy" a deck of cards.
 Some sources say the cost was $50, Others say it was $52.
 The gambler would then play a game of solitaire and earn $5 for every card they managed to place into the foundations; if a player was fortunate enough to place all 52 cards into the foundations, the player would win $2,600.
 On average players made a loss of about five to six cards per game.
 Canfield offered it as a novelty but it never really took off.
 The main reasons were the fact that a single game duration took longer than an average casino game and for every gambler playing a game Canfield needed to hire a croupier.
 In 1907, Canfield sold the casino to the City of Saratoga Springs "at quite a loss".

 Sources differ over precisely which game Canfield actually used.
 He himself called the game "Klondike", but some of the earliest known rules for Klondike go under the name of Canfield.
 (Note: Klondike first appears in an English source under the name "Gambler's Delight" in 1905, but then twice in American sources in 1908 as "Canfield".)
 For example, in 1908, George Hapgood's work contains rules for "Demon Patience", plagiarised from Whitmore Jones and describing what is now called Canfield in America, and rules for "Canfield" which describe what is now called Klondike.
 Confusion subsequently arose because the name Canfield was transferred in North American circles to the British game of Demon, while Britain followed early American sources in giving the name Canfield to the game now known in America as Klondike.
 More recently, it has been argued that the game originally played at the casino was in fact Klondike, and not the one known in the US today as Canfield.